noun-mountain-1941768-C40801 (2)

 Key Points:

-• Life threats first: Prioritize instability, malignant rhythms, occlusion MI patterns, and toxic-metabolic conduction problems.
+• Prioritize life threats first.
+Instability, malignant rhythms, occlusion patterns, and toxic-metabolic conduction problems come before fine diagnostic detail.

-• Must-explain triggers: Wide QRS, extreme rate, marked QTc prolongation, regional ischemic patterns, and new conduction disease require a specific explanation.
+• Must-explain findings deserve attention.
+Wide QRS, extreme rate, marked QT prolongation, regional ischemic change, and new conduction abnormalities should never be ignored.

-• Correlate, then act: The goal is not perfect labeling.
-It is the correct time-sensitive decision.
+• The goal is action.
+The point is not perfect labeling.
+It is making the correct time-sensitive decision.

 How to Use This Hub: